Axobot-org/Axobot/docs/moderator.rst

 * :code:`emoji clear <message ID>` : instantly removes reactions from a message.
 This message must be indicated via its identifier, and belong to the same chat as the one where the command is used.
 The bot must have "`Manage Messages <perms.html#manage-messages>`_" and "`Read Message History <perms.html#read-message-history>`_" permissions.

-* :code:`emoji list` : lists all the server's emojects, in an embed, and indicates if some of them are restricted to certain roles.
+* :code:`emoji list` : lists all the server's emojis, in an embed, and indicates if some of them are restricted to certain roles.
 The bot must have "`Embed Links <perms.html#embed-links>`_" permission.

 .. warning:: The bot needs the `Manage Emojis <perms.html#manage-emojis>`_ permission to edit these pretty little pictures.
 And you, you need Administrator permission to use these commands.